To be eligible to apply, students must:

 - USCIS Fee: $410

-- I-94: Copy of both sides of the I-94 for the applicant and any dependant(s) in the U.S
+- I-94: Copy of both sides of the I-94 for the applicant and any dependent(s) in the U.S

 - Passport: Copy of identity page, showing the expiration date for the applicant